We currently have two vacancies:

 - Ensure consistency and follow through on interventions between shifts.

-- Provide accurate and precise information at handover and team meetings.
+- Provide accurate and precise information at handover.

-- Support other staff with follow through on resident’s support plans.
+- Support Keyworkers with follow through on resident’s support plans.

 - Be familiar with emergency procedures and know who to contact in an emergency.